-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Nicaragua while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Nicaragua while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Nicaragua.

 Nicaragua is located on the Central America isthmus and borders Honduras, Costa Rica, the Pacific Ocean, and the Caribbean Sea, and has the two largest freshwater lakes in Central America.